 Chargebacks

-Credit or debit chargebacks
+Credit or debit card chargebacks

 To dispute a chargeback on a credit or debit card, see the process flow below.
 Click to magnify.